SathwikChadaga/failure-cascade/README.md

 ## gnnmodel
 Before running these files, cascade sequence data needs to generated and converted to .npy format and saved in the gnnmodel/data folder.
 Data generation can be done using matlabmodels/generateData.m file.
 Conversion to .npy format can be done using matlabmodels/convert-data-to-numpy.ipnyb file; this file saves the cascade data in .npy format in gnnmodels/data folder.
-The files in this folder use the Pytorch library.
+The files in this folder use the Pytorch library (https://pytorch.org/).
 The files in this folder also require wandb (https://wandb.ai/site) to perform hyperparameter sweep and logging the progress.

 Once the data is generated properly, the files of this folder can be used for the following purposes:
 1. gnn-cascade-89-random.ipnyb This notebook trains a GNN model for the IEEE89 dataset.
 If save is enabled, it saves the weights in the gnnmodel/weights folder.